Skip to main content

 table_name = "fact_sales_header"

-relation "persona_dimension" {
+relationship "persona_dimension" {

 label = "Persona"